damar-wicaksono/uqtestfuns/docs/test-functions/borehole.md

 ## Description

-The Borehole function computes the water flow rate through a borehole drilled through two aquifers:
+The Borehole function models the flow rate of water through a borehole drilled from the ground surface through two aquifers.
+The model assumes laminar-isothermal flow, and there is no groundwater gradient, with steady-state flow between the upper aquifer and the borehole and between the borehole and the lower aquifer {cite}`Harper1983`.
+The function computes the water flow rate through the borehole using the following analytical formula:

 $$
 \mathcal{M}(\boldsymbol{x}) = \frac{2 \, \pi \, T_u \, (H_u - H_l)}{\ln{(r/rw)} \left[1 + \frac{2 \, L \, Tu}{\ln{(r/rw)} \, r_w^2 K_w} + \frac{T_u}{T_l} \right]}